 Video of onion tomato chutney recipe

 1. Dry roast chana dal and urad dal till golden and aromatic.
 You can also use peanuts instead of dal.
 This is the latest variation of the tomato chutney we have been loving at home.
 Next add cumin to the hot pan & toss for a while.
 Set aside to cool.
 I generally do the roasting of dals and cumin in large quantity and use whenever needed.

 2. Next fry red chilies till crisp in 1 tsp oil.
-Set aside or you can cook them further.
+I set them aside to prevent burning.

 How to make onion tomato chutney

 8. Add garlic, tomatoes and onions.

 10. Lastly heat oil in a pan.
 Add mustard and urad dal.
 The dal turns golden in seconds.
 Add curry leaves and red chilies.
 Sprinkle hing.
 Finally pour this to the chutney.

 Serve tomato chutney with breakfasts or snacks.